Dillweed Namespace Project · Governance Framework · Founding Phase

 Dillweed.com has been under continuous single-owner operation since 1997 — a 28-year provenance that establishes the domain as one of the longest-held independent namespace assets on the internet.
 This continuity of stewardship is foundational to the project's credibility and neutrality thesis.

-The Dillweed Namespace Project encompasses seven specification documents, one governance support protocol, and two deployable reference implementations.
+The Dillweed Namespace Project encompasses five core governance-and-resolution specifications, one cross-cutting observability document, a standards-facing overview, one governance support protocol for continuity, and three deployable reference implementations.

 Core Specifications